 A remote or intervalometer also comes in handy for those long nights and time lapse scenes.
 During the summer months, I keep a lightning trigger on hand in case I find myself photographing those incredible afternoon storms.
 Lens cleaning cloths – either lens wipes or micro fiber cloths – frequently come in handy and are small enough to fit into the tiniest compartments.
 A rocket blower and lens pen are also nice to have in addition to the lens wipes.
 We have to remember to keep our gear clean in the field!

 In places like sandy slot canyons (above photo), lens cleaning tools are essential to keeping as much sand and dust out of your gear as possible

 Often when out in the field, there are many non-photographic items that are needed to make the best of your time shooting.

 - Small pack-able jackets – These are great if you are out late and find yourself getting a bit chilly.
-Many mid-weight down jackets pack into themselves which saves some space.
+Many midweight down jackets pack into themselves which saves some space.
 It is also a great idea to have a waterproof jacket in your camera bag to stay dry in case of an unexpected rain storm.

 - Snacks and water – I always have these stuffed into my pack; sometimes more than I need in case of emergencies.

 - Sunscreen – With the amount of time spent in the sun, sunscreen is a must and is easily packed away into the smaller compartments.

 - Tools – Small Allen wrenches or hex keys for your tripod and base plates also come in handy and are small enough to pack no matter how much you jam in there.

 - Business cards – I also happen to carry a handful of business cards in my pack.
 Often times when I am in relatively busy locations and people see me with my gear, they ask if I am a professional.
 It always results in handing out a card and potentially making a new client.